B-UMMI/chewBBACA/CHEWBBACA/docs/user/tutorials/chewie_step_by_step.rst

 - Less than 150 contigs.
 - Genome size between 1,674,000 and 2,512,000 bases (defined according to the species genome size values provided by the NCBI on 16-12-2022 and available `here <https://ftp.ncbi.nlm.nih.gov/genomes/ASSEMBLY_REPORTS/species_genome_size.txt.gz>`_).
-- Less than 1000 N bases.
+- Less than 1,000 N bases.
 - Less than 5% missing loci from the cgMLST (64 loci).

-We identified 65 genome assemblies that did not meet the minimum quality criteria and 2 genomes that NCBI excluded from RefSeq, `GCA_000221325.2 <https://www.ncbi.nlm.nih.gov/assembly/GCA_000221325.2>`_ and `GCA_000427055.1 <https://www.ncbi.nlm.nih.gov/assembly/GCA_000427055.1>`_, due to ``genome length too large`` and ``many frameshifted proteins``, respectively (the list of excluded genome assemblies is available at
+We identified 65 genome assemblies that did not meet the minimum quality criteria and 2 genomes that the NCBI excluded from RefSeq, `GCA_000221325.2 <https://www.ncbi.nlm.nih.gov/assembly/GCA_000221325.2>`_ and `GCA_000427055.1 <https://www.ncbi.nlm.nih.gov/assembly/GCA_000427055.1>`_, due to ``genome length too large`` and ``many frameshifted proteins``, respectively (the list of excluded genome assemblies is available at